tnbeatty/TNB_IntlPop/README.md

 ### Angular JS

-This version of IntlPop! is a SVA built on Google's [AngularJS](http://angularjs.org) framework.
+This version of IntlPop is a SVA built on Google's [AngularJS](http://angularjs.org) framework.
 It is fast, organized, and has a structure that will be familiar to most modern web application developers.
 This means that it will be easily edited and new features can be added quickly in the future.

 ### Raphael